Universal Music (Ricordi) page

 Liza Lim is one of Australia’s leading composers.
 She has been commissioned by some of the world’s pre-eminent orchestras including the Los Angeles Philharmonic, Bavarian Radio Orchestra, BBC Symphony, WestdeutscherRundfunk and SudwestRundfunk Orchestras, and was composer in residence with the Sydney Symphony from 2005-2007.
 Her music has been featured at Festival d’Automne à Paris, Holland Festival, Venice Biennale, Tage für neue musik Zürich, amongst many other festivals, and she has made operas and installation works commissioned by the Adelaide, Melbourne, Perth and Brisbane Festivals.
 She has had close creative collaborations with ensembles such as MusikFabrik, Ensemble Intercontemporain, ELISION, Ensemble Modern, Arditti String Quartet and ICE New York.
 Lim has been particularly associated with the ELISION Ensemble since the group’s inception, notably composing 3 operas, The Oresteia (1993), Moon Spirit Feasting (1999) and The Navigator (2008) that they performed in seasons in Melbourne, Brisbane, Adelaide, Tokyo, Moscow, Paris, Zurich and Berlin.
 Her fourth opera, Tree of Codes (2015), commissioned and presented by Cologne Opera, Musikfabrik and Hellerau in Cologne and Dresden was described as ‘a major contribution to the music theatre of our time’ (Egbert Hiller, Neue Zeitschrift für Musik, May 2016).

 Research into cross-cultural practice in music is at the heart of Lim’s compositional work seen in her catalogue of approx. 70 scores with Casa Ricordi (Milan, London & Berlin) and on CD labels such as Hat Hut, WERGO, ABC-Classics, Neos, and Winter & Winter.
 She has published journal articles on areas such as intercultural exchange and aesthetics, performer collaboration and distributed creativities.
-Recent works include How Forests think (2016) for Chinese sheng and ensemble premiered by Wu Wei and the ELISION Ensemble at BIFEM in Bendigo and subsequently toured to festivals in Zurich and Huddersfield; and Ronda – The Spinning World (2016), a work re-conceiving the Brazilian instruments of Walter Smetak, commissioned by Ensemble Modern, which will be premiered at Frankfurt Alte Oper and Berlinerfestpiele Maerzmusik in Feb/March 2017.
+Recent works include How Forests think (2016) for Chinese sheng and ensemble premiered by Wu Wei and the ELISION Ensemble at BIFEM in Bendigo and subsequently toured to festivals in Zurich and Huddersfield; and Ronda – The Spinning World (2016), a work re-conceiving the Brazilian instruments of Walter Smetak, commissioned by Ensemble Modern, which premiered at Frankfurt Alte Oper and Berlinerfestpiele Maerzmusik in Feb/March 2017 and also toured Brazil.

 [Lim] holds a commanding position in international music, her intricately sensuous scores welcomed both at the Los Angeles Philharmonic and at German new-music festivals.
 Yet she shows an acute sensitivity to the local and particular, to voices on the margins of a smoothly integrated global culture…Lim exemplifies a younger generation of composers who have revivified modernism by kicking away its technocratic façade and heightening its visceral power.